malminhas/trains/README.md

 # trains
 A collection of utilities for getting UK train times from A to B using the [transportapi.com](transportapi.com) digital platform for transport.
-The original version was inspired by [this codebase](https://github.com/chrishutchinson/train-departure-screen/blob/master/src/trains.py) developed for [a really cool Raspberry Pi-powered train board](https://twitter.com/chrishutchinson/status/1136743837244768257) built by Chris Hutchinson (@chrishutchinson) which also uses the same [transportapi.com](transportapi.com) API.
-During their development, these utilities have been adapted to support a range of development and deployment paradigms from a simple command line interface that can be invoked in a terminal right the way to a web app which can be run either in a standalone Docker container or a pod in a Kubernetes cluster.
-The reason for so doing was to help learn about these different approaches using a practical example.
+The initial inspiration was [this codebase](https://github.com/chrishutchinson/train-departure-screen/blob/master/src/trains.py) developed for [a really cool Raspberry Pi-powered train board](https://twitter.com/chrishutchinson/status/1136743837244768257) built by Chris Hutchinson (@chrishutchinson) which also uses the [transportapi.com](transportapi.com) API.
+During development, these utilities have been adapted to support a range of development and deployment paradigms from a simple command line interface that can be invoked in a terminal to a web app which can be run either in a standalone Docker container or in a pod in a Kubernetes cluster.
+The reason for so doing was to learn about these different approaches using a practical example.

 The ultimate purpose of the utilities nevertheless remains the same.
 Namely to allow users an interface to conveniently determine the times of the next few trains to and from different train stations.
 Train stations must be supplied in [standard three letter CRS codes](http://www.railwaycodes.org.uk/crs/CRS0.shtm).
 For example `OXF`=Oxford and `PAD`=London Paddington.
 Here is an example of how one of the command line variants works.
 The first three-letter station code represents the origin and the second the destination:
 ```
-$ node trainsAsyncAwait.js OXF PAD
+$ node trainsClient.js OXF PAD
 ```
 In the web app variant, these stations are passed in as query parameters.
-In this case, `node expressTrains.js` has been invoked from the terminal to enable the web app to run locally on default port 8001:
+In this case, `node expressTrainsServer.js` has been invoked from the terminal to enable the web app to run locally on default port 8001:
 ```
 http://localhost:8001/?from=OXF&to=PAD
 ```